1947 World Series: Game 7

 The scoring began in the second inning, when the Dodgers strung together four consecutive hits: three off of Yankee starter Spec Shea, and a fourth off of reliever Bill Bevens, to put the Dodgers ahead, 2–0, in the top half of the inning.
 Gene Hermanski tripled, Bruce Edwards drove Hermanski in with a single, and Carl Furillo followed with another single, prompting a pitching change.
 Spider Jorgensen greeted reliever Bevens with a double, scoring Edwards for the second run.

 In the bottom half of the second inning, the Yankees cut the lead to 2–1.
 After Dodger starter Hal Gregg issued two walks, Phil Rizzuto delivered an RBI single, scoring George McQuinn.

 In the bottom of the fourth, the Yankees took the lead with a two-out rally.
 With two runners on, Bobby Brown, pinch-hitting for Bevens, doubled off of Gregg, scoring Billy Johnson to tie the game.
 Hank Behrman replaced Gregg.
 After a walk loaded the bases, Tommy Henrich stroked an RBI single, scoring Rizzuto and putting the Yankees up 3–2.

 With this lead, Yankee pitcher Joe Page entered the game to begin the top of the fifth inning, and would close the game out.
 Over the next five innings, Page retired 13 consecutive Dodger batters.
 During this time, the Yankees added two runs.
 Rizzuto lead off the bottom of the sixth with a bunt single, and stole second base; Allie Clark drove him home with a single off of Joe Hatten, making the score 4–2.
 In the bottom of the seventh, Aaron Robinson hit a sacrifice fly off of Hugh Casey, to score Billy Johnson, who had just tripled.

 In all, Page pitched five innings of one-hit, shutout relief.
 With one out in the top of the ninth, he allowed his first and only baserunner of the outing, when Eddie Miksis singled.
 Page quickly recovered, inducing Edwards to ground into a double play that ended the game.
-This was the most recent World Series to end on a double play until 2025, which was also decided in seven games.
+This was the most recent World Series to end on a double play until 2025, which also involved the Dodgers, but this time as the winners, and which was also decided in seven games.